Emilio Grazioli: High Commissioner for the Province of Ljubljana

 In order to protect the old Italian border and prevent the partisans from reaching the territories inhabited by Italians, Grazioli arranged a cohort of the Border Militia.
 In April the partisans targeted Fascist institutions and Slovenian collaborators with numerous killings, and Grazioli and Robotti decided during a meeting that for every Italian soldier killed, reprisals would be carried out on partisans and sympathizers already detained; a proclamation to this effect was issued to the population.
 Later that month, eight partisans held in the Ljubljana prison were executed in reprisal for the killing of several Slovenian collaborators.
 In the meantime, Grazioli decided to intensify patrol services within the city by using army troops and even members of the local PNF section.
 Seeing the possibility of obtaining a pacification of the region fade, Grazioli accepted the repressive measures of the military authorities, and contributed with the request to Rome of another 1,300 carabinieri to reinforce the garrisons.

 In early May, forty political prisoners were shot in Ljubljana in reprisal for a partisan attack in which 27 Italian soldiers had been killed and 81 wounded.
 On 27 May Robotti, taking advantage of the absence of Grazioli (who was in Rome for reasons of service), issued orders that placed all the police forces of Slovenia under his command.
 Grazioli protested, especially with regards to the police headquarters in Ljubljana, but in the end he had to give in.

 After the summer of 1942, the situation in Ljubljana started to change, with rising hostility towards the Communist-inspired partisan movement by parts of the population, as the Catholic, Belagardist and nationalist movements advocated collaborationism with the Italians.
 Grazioli, in order to encourage a return to normality, on 17 September requested the army to evacuate all the school buildings occupied in the summer in Ljubljana and in other cities in order to restart the school year regularly.
 The situation in Ljubljana remained calm until 8 October, when the partisans killed police commissioner Kazimir Kuković and on 13 October the ex ban (prefect) of Yugoslav Slovenia, Marko Natlačen.
 Grazioli responded harshly to the killing of the latter, by shooting 32 political prisoners taken from prisons.
-Meanwhile, the death of Natlacen, the rising prospects of an Allied victory in the war and the dilution of the communist positions of the Slovenian People's Liberation Front led once again to a diminished sympathy of the Slovenes towards the Italians, especially in the most important cities.
+Meanwhile, the death of Natlačen, the rising prospects of an Allied victory in the war and the dilution of the communist positions of the Slovenian People's Liberation Front led once again to a diminished sympathy of the Slovenes towards the Italians, especially in the most important cities.